wallarm/terraform-provider-wallarm/docs/index.md

 layout: "wallarm"
 page_title: "Provider: Wallarm"
 description: |-
-  The Wallarm provider is used to interact with the Wallarm WAF resources.
+  The Wallarm provider is used to interact with the Wallarm platform resources.
 The provider needs to be configured with the proper authentication credentials before it can be used.
 ---

 # Wallarm Provider

-The Wallarm provider is used to interact with the [Wallarm WAF](https://docs.wallarm.com/) resources.
+The Wallarm provider is used to interact with the [Wallarm platform](https://docs.wallarm.com/) resources.
 The provider needs to be configured with the proper authentication credentials before it can be used.

 Use the navigation to the left to read about the available resources.